“I make a whole lot less than I did in New York City, but here my rent is only 1/5 of my income instead of taking up half of it.”

-You don't have to get a better cubicle job or double your hours to have more money left after the bills are paid.
-You just need to widen your horizons.
+You don’t have to get a better cubicle job or double your hours to have more money left after the bills are paid.
+You just need to do what these people did: widen your horizons.

-When I lived in a mid-sized U.S. city, our rent was $2,100 per month, utilities were usually around $450, and a fifth of our income was going to health insurance--before co-pays and dental care.
-Then we moved back to Mexico and cut our total monthly expenses below just what we were spending on rent before, all while eating out more and living in a bigger house.
+When I lived in a mid-sized U.S. city, our rent was $2,100 per month, utilities were usually around $450, and a fifth of our income was going to health insurance–before co-pays and dental care.
+Then we moved back to Mexico and cut our total monthly expenses to less than what we were spending on rent before, all while eating out more and living in a bigger house.

 I can buy a healthy sit-down lunch for three or four dollars, a large fresh-squeezed juice for $1, or tickets to the symphony for $6.
 I can walk almost everywhere where I live and a taxi across town is $3 tops.

 Now we can stress less about money and spend time enjoying life instead.
 We’re putting money into savings instead of just hoping to cover the bills.
 What we earned before seemed to never be enough.
 What we earn now buys a life of abundance.

 Kris and Joel Cunningham were looking at working into their 70s if they stayed in Sarasota, Florida and were going to have to live very frugally there to make their savings last.
 So instead, when Kris was 61, they moved to David, Panama.
 They went from a $1,200 mortgage to a $385 rent bill for their home in a nice, safe neighborhood.
 “Fruit and vegetables cost a third of what we used to pay and our utilities are about a fourth of what they were.”
 A bus to Panama City and back costs less than what they used to spend just to fill up their car’s gas tank for the week.
 “You have to save such a huge amount of money just to get by in the United States when you finish working.
 It’s a lot easier to just change your neighborhood.”